3and4/Leither/README_EN.md

 chmod +x ./Leither
 ```

 User can specify the port with -p, defaulting to 4800 if not specified.
 If port 80, root permissions may be required.
 You can specify the network entry with -b, defaulting to: mimei.org leither.cn vzhan.cn.
-The generated information is saved in Systemvar.json and can be manually modified.
+The generated information is saved in SystemVars.json, which can be manually modified or by the following command.
 ```shell
 Leither init -p 4800 -b mimei.org
 ```